Employees vote to keep the new look, but was the election rigged?

 And like too many other liveries of the last fifteen years, the new Iberia centers on a supposed “in motion” theme, featuring yet another, as it has been called, Generic Meaningless Swoosh Thing.

 Somewhere is a vending machine.
 Airline executives drop in a million dollars worth of consulting coins, and out pops the latest, curvy-swervy variant of the GMST.
 These arcs and curves are meant to be “sophisticated.”
 They suggest “movement” and energy and who the hell knows what else.
 But all they really do is make your airline indistinguishable from everybody else’s.
-With very few exceptions (Aeromexico is one), these designs are so dismally uninspired that it’s hard to look at them without yawning.
+Consider the latest looks of Avianca, El Al, TACA, that of Indonesian carrier Garuda, just for starters.
+With very few exceptions (Thai Airways and Aeromexico), these designs are so dismally uninspired that it’s hard to look at them without yawning.

 MORE ON AIR CARRIER LIVERIES AND BRANDING IN THIS ESSAY.